Nelarius/playground/README.md

 * Figure out a mechanism to make `componentPointer<C>` private/not part of Entity API.
 * Bundle has iterators
 * Add R'lyeh's profit lib to profile execution times of critical methods

+Error handling must be updated.
+I must make a distinction between hard and soft errors.
+Soft errors occus when a user supplies e.g. incorrect input.
+A typo in a file name in an input script is such an error.
+Currently `pg::FileExists` exits the program.
+What if we use the same function later in on UI code?
+A typo in the UI code should *NOT* crash the entire program.
+Instead, the error should passed onto the the module doing the work.
+The module needs to decide what to do with the error.

+Conclusion: each module needs to throw an exception due to soft errors occurring in the module.
+The ECS should not crash when calling methods on an invalidated entity!
+Asserts shall remain in e.g. Bundle, and other places where corrupted state might occur.
+This is essentially a distinction between program error, and user-driven error.

 ## Dependencies
 ### SDL2